-I will bring my energy and love for drums to your music!
-I will develop the right groove for your track and record it in my great sounding recording studio.
-Satisfaction guaranteed!
+Experienced rock, blues and pop drummer with great sounding studio.
+I will bring my energy, experience and creativity to your music!
+I will develop the right groove for your track.

 I'm a session drummer in London with experience of working with a diverse range of artists.

-I love creating and producing music in the studio and have an absolute focus on getting just the right sound, groove and arrangement to fit the song.
+I love creating and producing music in the studio and focus on getting just the right sound, groove and parts to fit the song.
 I've tuned my studio and setup and can get a wide variety of sounds from large open heavy rock to tight hip-hop.

 How it works:

-- You send me an MP3 or similar of your song and we discuss the sound you are looking for;
+- You send me an MP3/WAV or similar of your song and we discuss the sound you are looking for;

 - You share a rough mix of your song - ideally with and without drums via Dropbox or WeTransfer - AIFF files work great for this;